CraigKelly/mateplus-poc/README.md

 The original project used to build the model jar is in the sub-directory `mateplus-models`.
 It is there for documentation purposes - you shouldn't need to build or run it.

+# Sample Code

+See the sample directory for code that loads and uses the models.

+To see the sample code in action, you can run the unit tests with `mvn test`.